ChartsView - Stock Trading Community

 8. Competitive Landscape

-• Enterprise data platforms: Snowflake, Databricks, Microsoft (Fabric/Power BI), Google (BigQuery + Vertex AI), AWS (SageMaker).
-These are data-layer competitors; Palantir's differentiation is the ontology and the operational-application layer above the data.
+Enterprise data platforms.
+Snowflake, Databricks, Microsoft (Fabric / Power BI), Google Cloud (BigQuery + Vertex AI) and AWS (SageMaker) compete at the data layer.
+Palantir's differentiation is the ontology and the operational-application layer above the data — customers can rebuild analytics in Snowflake but rebuilding operational workflows is heavier work.

 9. Leadership and Ownership